 Following in the steps of Hindi, Arabic is the fifth most popular language in the world and, according to the World Economic Forum in Davos, it is as important as it is frequently spoken.

 Arab countries from the Middle East and Africa are boasting ever-growing economies nowadays that have a place for you and your business in them.

 And it’s not just oil money.
-IT, tech development, construction, and manufacturing are all prosperous niches that will soon be taken by the quickest western partners, especially now that the US politics have dictated a series of game-changing rules.
+IT, tech development, construction, and manufacturing are all prosperous niches that will soon be taken by the quickest Western partners, especially now that US politics have dictated a series of game-changing rules.